The current situation with Help to Buy

 The government says the deadline for the homes to be completed in order to comply with the equity loan scheme has been extended to ‘ensure customers do not miss out if there has been a delay in construction due to the pandemic’.

-Rather than the new homes needing to have been finished being built by the end of December – as was the original plan - the extension means the deadline will now move to 28 February 2021, ‘helping thousands of customers to get the keys to their new home’.
+Rather than the building of the new homes needing to be finished by the end of December (as was the original plan), the extension means the deadline will now move to 28 February 2021, ‘helping thousands of customers to get the keys to their new home.